nodeGame/NDDB/README.md

 ---

-NDDB (N-Dimensional DataBase) supports indexes, views, hashes,joins, group-by, basic statistics, custom operations, saving and loading from file system and browser localStorage and much more.
+NDDB (N-Dimensional DataBase) supports indexes, views, hashes, joins, group-by, basic statistics, custom operations, saving and loading from file system and browser localStorage, and much more.

-Developer-friendly thanks to an easy api, detailed documentation, and **full** unit-test coverage.
+Developer-friendly thanks to an easy api, detailed documentation, and **100%** test coverage.

 ## List of features